yadt/yadt-config-rpm-maker/docs/PERFORMANCE.md

 While building RPMs `yadt-config-rpm-maker` will have to create a lot of files.
 You can reduce the amount of created files by making sure your spec file cleans up after the build process is finished.
-If you have a lot of hosts in your datacenter, triggering the build on a normal machine might end up in a "out of space" error.
-The disk space itself might not be the problem, but since each created file will consume at least one inode, your file system might be out of inodes.
+If you have a lot of hosts in your datacenter, triggering the build on a normal machine might end up in a "out of disk space" error.
+The disk space itself might not be the problem, but since each created file will consumes at least one inode, your file system might be out of inodes.
 Try `df -iH` to get an overview.

 Adding options `--verbose` and `--debug` will give you more information about the disk usage just before the working directory will be clean up.
 During the build process yadt-config-rpm-maker will have to consume even more disk